Competition between shared autonomous vehicles and public transit: A case study in Singapore: Discussion

 \subsection{Policy implications}

-The comparison of the four scenarios indicates that competition does not necessarily lead to a loss--gain result.
-A win--win outcome is also possible under certain policy regulations.
-Our findings can help authorities design future \textsc{av}--\textsc{pt} marketing policies when the two modes are operated by private companies.
+The comparison of the five scenarios indicates that it is possible for competition to result in a win--win situation under certain policy regulations.
+Our findings can help authorities design future AV--PT regulations when the two modes are both operated by for-profit companies.

-Since the \textsc{pt} supply adjustment can benefit transport efficiency and sustainability, the government should consider allowing \textsc{pt} operators to optimize their supply strategies.
-However, as passengers' waiting time and travel cost will increase due to \textsc{pt}'s supply adjustment, the government need to further discuss how much freedom should be given to \textsc{pt} operators to balance efficiency, sustainability, and passenger convenience.
-One possible solution is to set specific constraints or operation goals to private \textsc{pt} operators while allowing them to optimize supply, such as bounds for headway, waiting time, ridership, and passenger satisfaction scores.
+The transportation authorities can consider allowing PT operators to optimize their supply strategies to improve efficiency.
+However, as passengers' waiting time and travel cost may increase due to PT's supply adjustment, the authorities need to examine how much leeway should be given to PT operators to balance efficiency, total VKT, and passenger level of service.
+One possibility is to set specific operational constraints within which private PT operators can optimize supply, such as bounds for headway, waiting time, ridership, and passenger satisfaction scores.

-A\textsc{v}'s supply adjustment can reduce passengers' travel time, but also reduce transport efficiency and sustainability.
-Policies targeting \textsc{av} operators should focus on its negative impact on the system.
-The government can directly regulate \textsc{av}’s operation by limiting the number of licenses, operation time, vacancy rate, and service areas.
-The regulation policy should take into consideration the supply adjustment of \textsc{pt}.
-For example, government can limit \textsc{av} to serve in low \textsc{pt} frequency areas and time periods, which makes \textsc{av} more like a complementary mode to \textsc{pt}, especially when \textsc{pt} decreases its supply in some low-profit areas.
-Besides direct regulation, subsidies to incentivize \textsc{av} to serve specific passengers can also be implemented.
+AV supply increases may reduce passenger travel time, but also reduce efficiency and increase VKT.
+Policies targeting AV operators can manage their possible negative externality on the system by delineating the number of licenses, operation time, vacancy rate, and service areas.
+Such AV policies need to consider their relations with the PT operations.
+For example, the government can encourage AV to serve areas and time periods with low PT frequency, which makes AV more likely to complement the PT services, especially if PT is allowed to decrease its supply in some low-profit areas.

-For passengers, the increase of the proportion of people who walk to MRT stations implies that some people will be ``sacrificed'' due to \textsc{av}--\textsc{pt} competition.
-Authorities may compensate people who suffer from higher travel costs or longer travel time, such as discounts of using \textsc{av} and \textsc{pt}, or providing other feeder modes (e.g., bike share and E-scooter share).
-Transport authorities can also tax \textsc{av} and \textsc{pt} operators to cover the expenses on providing alternative travel modes.
+The impact of the AV and PT competition on passengers is uneven.
+Authorities may need to support people who suffer from higher travel costs or longer travel times by providing discounts or other feeder modes (e.g., bike share and E-scooter share).